citp/privacy-policy-historical/t/th/the/thestartv.com.md

 * ## Storage and Retention of Personal Data

-Your Personal Data shall be stored in hard and/or soft copies in our offices and/or in servers located in Malaysia.
+Your Personal Data shall be stored either in hard copies in our offices or in servers located in Malaysia.
 It may be necessary to transfer your Personal Data to third party services providers based/located outside Malaysia.
 By continuing to use the Websites, products and/or services of Star Media Group, you hereby consent to such transfer.

 Any Personal Data supplied by you will be retained by us as long as necessary for the fulfilment of the Purposes stated in paragraph (2) above or as required to satisfy legal regulatory, accounting requirements or to protect our interests.